amaralluiz/amaralluiz/README.md

 My name is Luiz Amaral.
 I'm a brazilian developer. :computer:

-I really like Python, because was the first language that I work with in my carrer.
+I really like Python because it was the first language that i worked with in my career.

 I'm looking for a mentor right now, so if you know anyone please contact me.

 ### Currently studying :book:
 - JavaScript